OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

     * It is used by both the SSO and the fallback authorization systems.
     * The `relativeUrl` parameter is a server-side controller.
-    * The `accessToken` parameter can be an ID token (the original access token) or a Microsoft Graph access token (acquired through OAuth 2.0 On-Behalf-Of flow).
+    * The `accessToken` parameter can be a bootstrap token or a full access token.
     * The `writeFileNamesToOfficeDocument` is already part of the project.
     * You create the `handleServerSideErrors` function in a later step.